kpham42/monero-sybil-hunter/README.md

 > **Scenario:** 120 Total Nodes.
 30 "Attacker" nodes (25%) are injected on a specific subnet (`10.66.6.x`) with hidden locations to trigger risk alerts.

 ### 2. Real Network Scan
-Performs a live crawl of the public Monero network.
+Performs a crawl of select portions of the Monero network using publically available sources and APIs.
 ```bash
 python main.py --time 60
 ```